adegokeisrael/amisafe-whatsapp-bot/README.md

 ## Current Limitations

-- Whisper Tiny has lower transcription accuracy for tonal languages.
+- Our ASR has lower transcription accuracy for tonal languages.
 - WhatsApp free-tier rate limits apply.
-- African-language NER currently uses heuristics.
 - The bot cannot automatically determine if submitted content is AI-generated.
 - Pilot testing has primarily been conducted in Nigeria and Kenya.